 What is the cheapest diaper in regular package sizes?

 First, I started by comparing the cost of regular diaper packs.

-As you can see, the Walmart and Aldi brand are the cheapest diapers with the Kroger brand closely behind.
+As you can see, the Walmart and Aldi brand are the cheapest diapers with the Target and Kroger brands closely behind.

 Are large boxes of diapers cheaper than regular diapers?